Frey-Lu/oak.microbiome_supplementary/README.md

 ## 🔬 Contents

 ### `data/`
-- Subset data tables derived from the full HTS dataset, annotated fungal tables (FUNGuild), soil chemistry, diversity indices, and trophic group assignments.
+- Subset data tables derived from the full HTAS dataset, annotated fungal tables (FUNGuild), soil chemistry, diversity indices, and trophic group assignments.
 - All files are tab-delimited `.txt` and can be imported directly into R, Python, or Cytoscape.

 ### `scripts/`